BryanCloudDev/QRCodeComponent/README.md

 I learned the difference of how to use the property align-items and align-content with flexbox, with align-items we can align multiple items that are located in the same row and align content allows us to align multiple items in multiple rows and move them freely.

-I really liked it!\

 ### Continued development

-I will definetely continue learning on how to use flex properties and when to use them
+I will definetely continue learning on how to use flex properties and when to use them properly

 ## Author